BaguaSys/tutorials/src/algorithms/low-precision-stochastic-gradient.md

 cost soon becomes the training bottleneck in many scenarios.

-Bagua provides a built-in gradient compression algorithm, which compresses the gradient floats to 8bit bytes before communication, which saves 3/4 of the original cost.
+Bagua provides a built-in gradient compression algorithm, which compresses the gradient floats to 8bit bytes before communication.
+This saves 3/4 of the original cost.